 Studies show that a complete and accurate Google Business Profile, on average, gets 7x more clicks than an incomplete one.
 So perhaps even before you start digging around your website and online directories to make sure you’re optimized for search, you may want to start with your Google Business Profile.
-This article will help you get your Google My Business marketing strategy up off the ground.
+This article will help you get your Google Business marketing strategy up and off the ground.

 5. Invest in Google Ads

 According to Google, PPC ads can help boost brand awareness by as much as 80%.
 In addition, the average business makes $2 in revenue for every $1 spent on Google Ads.
 Putting highly targeted ads directly in front of your ideal customer when they’re searching for what you have to offer is a surefire way to maximize your marketing dollars.

 With Google Ads, you bid on keywords for which you want Google to show your ad (which should link to a landing page that’s specifically built around your ad’s offer).
 PPC ads typically appear at the top of the search engine results page but can also appear at the bottom.

 In some cases, as with this one, ads can take up the entire “top of the fold” — the view before a user scrolls.

 You only pay when someone clicks on your paid search ad, and you can set caps on your daily spend and total budget, making this a cost-effective marketing strategy.
 Also, your paid ads will appear more immediately on Google, making it a great strategy to employ while you wait for your organic pages to accumulate website traffic.

 Lead Generation & Brand Awareness Marketing Strategies for Small Businesses